US left Afghan airfield at night, didn't tell new commander

 Within 20 minutes of the U.S.'s silent departure on Friday, the electricity was shut down and the base was plunged into darkness, said Raouf, the soldier of 10 years who has also served in Taliban strongholds of Helmand and Kandahar provinces.

-The sudden darkness was like a signal to the small army of looters, he said.
-They entered from the north smashing through the first barrier, ransacking buildings, loading anything that was not nailed down into trucks.
+The sudden darkness was like a signal to the looters, he said.
+They entered from the north, smashing through the first barrier, ransacking buildings, loading anything that was not nailed down into trucks.

 On Monday, three days after the U.S. departure, Afghan soldiers were still collecting piles of garbage that included empty water bottles, cans and empty energy drinks left behind by the looters.